 This elevated site in a central location in the village, situated adjacent to the school, would require development to be of a high standard of layout and design.
 A buffer running along the M18 to protect the future amenity of development is required.
-The buffer shall be designed having regard to the Clare Noise Action Plan 2018 and associated Strategic Noise Maps as prepared by Transport Infrastructure Ireland.
+The buffer shall be designed having regard to the Clare Noise Action Plan 2018 and associated Strategic Noise Maps-as prepared by Transport Infrastructure Ireland.
+The broadleaved trees and hedgerows associated with this land parcel should be retained as part of any future development to provide foraging and commuting routes for all bat species given the location of the settlement within a high quality landscape bat area and also having regard to the proximity to the Dromore Woods SAC.
+The Buffer Zone BU1 should be retained and incorpoated as part of any future devleopment of these lands to ensure protection of the residential amenity from noise associated with the adjacent M18 motorway.